erisprotocol/contracts-terra/contracts/amp-governance/voting_escrow/README.md

 ### `update_blacklist`

-Updates the list of addresses that are prohibited from staking in vxASTRO or if they are already staked, from voting with their vxASTRO in the Astral Assembly.
+Updates the list of addresses that are prohibited from staking in vAMP or if they are already staked, from voting with their vAMP.
 Only the contract owner can execute this method.

 ```json
 {